 - Technology Tip: Students are passionate about censorship, bullying, etc. Use iphoneFakeText to create a fictitious conversation between two students or you and the principal to evoke an emotional connection and introduce a concept.

 - Active participation by the learner because of the interactive nature of “technoliteracies”

 - Construct, share, and interact with information

-- Technology Tip: When teaching students about the changing NBG landscaping experts in Vaucluse of a particular region, Use Google Maps to view pictures pre and post a natural disaster, such as a tornado, tsunami, or fire.
+- Technology Tip: Use Google Maps to view pictures pre and post a natural disaster, such as a tornado, tsunami, or fire.
 Let students experience the devastation, visually.